 Single-owner entities rarely get the same liability protection that larger companies get.
 Multiple-owner LLCs may potentially provide better liability protection than some corporations.

 Multiple-owner LLCs are taxed the same as partnerships.
-Partners in a LLC file the same 1065 partnership tax return, as would be done with any conventional business partnership.
+Partners in an LLC file the same 1065 partnership tax return, as would be done with any conventional business partnership.

 In C or S corporations, only the salary paid to employees is subject to employment tax.
-The IRS monitors salaries, and will define income as salary, if they think a company is not paying adequate salaries.
-Payroll taxation is expensive.
+The IRS monitors salaries and will define income as salary if they think a company is not paying adequate salaries.
+The payroll tax is expensive.